Once you have been referred to a pediatric endocrinologist, there are a few steps you can expect before you receive an official diagnosis.

 MRI or CT Scan

-The goal of these scans is to identity whether brain abnormalities might be the cause of early puberty.
+The goal of these scans is to identify whether brain abnormalities might be the cause of early puberty.